Jediweirdo/cloudflare-cors-anywhere/README.md

 - Cannot be used to query information from Cloudflare or other Cloudflare workers
 - Does not support streaming or any request that expects a constant, stable connection between the worker and the target URL
 - Has no protections against infinite or lengthy redirect loops
+- Has no automatic protections against people abusing the worker (no official rate limiting code)